A few days ago, Jordan warned Lebanon of a potential Israeli strike.

 “Hariri’s comments came after Israel unveiled the ‘David’s Sling’ missile system at Hatzor air force base in central occupied Palestinian territories,” according to Press TV.

-Posted by Ann Diener on April 29, 2017, With 3148 Reads Filed under World.
+Posted by Ann Diener on April 29, 2017, With 3200 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.